Skip to main content

 Who should choose it, who should cross-shop

 Choose Beim Sedlmayr if the priority is Bavarian food in Munich and the group wants a casual setting.
-The confirmed opening schedule is broad from Monday through Saturday: 10 AM to 11 PM from Monday to Thursday, 10 AM to 11:30 PM on Friday and Saturday, closed on Sunday.
+Its opening schedule is broad from Monday through Saturday: 10 AM to 11 PM from Monday to Thursday, 10 AM to 11:30 PM on Friday and Saturday, closed on Sunday.
 That schedule is useful for planning because it gives diners a straightforward sense of when the restaurant fits into a Munich day, while also making the Sunday closure something to account for early rather than at the last minute.

 Location